 Associate Professor, Iranian Research Center of Aging, Department of Nursing, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran nargesarsalani@gmail.com

-Abstract: (42 Views)
+Abstract: (701 Views)

-Results: A significant inverse correlation was found between the Barthel Index and NPDS-H scores (r = -0.78, p < 0.001), indicating that lower Barthel scores were associated with higher dependency levels on the NPDS-H. The mean Barthel score was 29.5 (±15.4), while the mean NPDS-H score was 37.9 (±10.2).
-Score ranges were 0 to 70 for the Barthel Index and 18 to 58 for NPDS-H. The agreement between the two evaluators for NPDS-H was exceptionally high, with an ICC above 0.99.
-Additionally, NPDS-H demonstrated broader coverage of patient care aspects compared to the Barthel Index.
+Results: A significant inverse correlation was observed between the Barthel Index and NPDS-H scores (r = –0.78, p < 0.001).
+The mean Barthel score was 29.5 (±15.4), and the mean NPDS-H score was 37.9 (±10.2).
+The score range for the Barthel Index was 0 to 70, and for the NPDS-H, it was 18 to 58.
+The inter-rater agreement, based on the ICC, was reported to be above 0.99.

 Article number: 9